Create a club shop in Switzerland: sell merch, tickets and courses online

 Medium–High (WordPress, plugin, SSL)

-Result: The mini webshop is the most cost-efficient solution for most clubs, taking into account the time required for setup and maintenance.
-The pure transaction costs are slightly lower with an own webshop, but the infrastructure and maintenance costs do not outweigh this for small volumes.
+Result: The mini-webshop is the most cost-efficient solution for most clubs, taking into account the time required for setup and maintenance.
+True transaction costs are slightly lower with an own webshop, but infrastructure and maintenance costs do not justify this for small volumes.

-• Products defined: name, price (EUR), description, photo, variants (size, colour)
+• Products defined: name, price (EUR), description, photo, varieties (size, colour)

 • PSP account opened and verified (statutes, IBAN, board identification)